Information-Optimal Formation Geometry Design for Multimodal UAV Cooperative Perception: Introduction

-\IEEEPARstart {U}{n}manned Aerial Vehicle (UAV) swarms have emerged as transformative platforms for cooperative perception, offering unprecedented capabilities in search and rescue (SAR), disaster response, and surveillance operations \cite{8660516,7941945,10557126}.
-Unlike single-UAV systems or terrestrial sensor networks, swarms provide enhanced spatial coverage, improved viewpoint diversity, and parallel multimodal data acquisition through collaborative sensing \cite{8784232}.
-Current literature predominantly focuses on trajectory planning, resource allocation, and perception algorithms while treating the formation geometry of UAV swarms as a secondary implementation detail \cite{{10492856},{10556867}, {10628042},{10089158}, {10737157},{9422918}}.
-This oversight has significant impact on multimodal cooperative perception performance in scenarios where heterogeneous payloads (vision cameras and LiDAR) are strategically arranged to exploit their complementary strengths.
-Cameras provide rich visual semantics with low bandwidth requirements but suffer from depth estimation limitations, while LiDAR delivers precise 3D geometric information at the cost of higher communication overhead and energy consumption \cite{LEE2013105}.
-Without proper geometric configuration, these complementary sensing capabilities cannot be effectively leveraged, resulting in redundant observations, coverage gaps, and suboptimal target localization accuracy.
+However, current active tracking literature concentrates on trajectory planning, resource allocation, and perception algorithms while treating the formation geometry of UAV swarms as a secondary implementation detail \cite{{10492856},{10556867}, {10628042},{10089158}}.
+This oversight has significant impact on multimodal cooperative perception performance in scenarios where heterogeneous payloads (vision cameras and LiDAR) are arranged to exploit their complementary strengths.
+Specifically, cameras provide rich visual semantics but suffer from depth estimation limitations, while LiDAR delivers precise three-dimensional (3D) geometric information at the cost of higher communication overhead and energy consumption \cite{LEE2013105}.
+Accordingly, the formation geometry can govern field-of-view (FOV) coverage, heterogeneous sensor complementarity, and target observability.
+Without proper geometric allocations, these complementary sensing capabilities cannot be effectively leveraged, leading to redundant observations and coverage blinds.

-Despite these strong potentials, the efficacy of UAV swarm perception systems remains fundamentally constrained by their three-dimensional (3D) formation geometry, a critical factor that governs field-of-view (FOV) coverage, sensor complementarity, and target observability, yet is disproportionately overlooked in existing research.
-The challenge intensifies under practical operational constraints.
-In SAR missions, UAVs typically operate in close proximity, creating significant communication interference in dense formations \cite{9385994}.
+{Moreover, the geometric formation optimization is also challenged by practical collaboration constraints.
+In SAR tasks, UAVs typically operate in proximity, creating significant communication interference in dense formations \cite{9385994}.
 While increasing swarm size enhances perception quality, it can significantly raise communication load, computational burden, and hardware costs.
-This requires a fundamental trade-off between perception performance and resource efficiency that cannot be resolved through conventional trajectory optimization alone.
+This requires a fundamental trade-off between multimodal perception performance and resource efficiency.
+It cannot be resolved through trajectory optimization alone.
 Furthermore, existing formation strategies typically assume homogeneous UAV capabilities \cite{panwarOptimalSensorPlacement2022a, zhaoOptimalSensorPlacement2013}, without considering the spatial arrangement requirements of heterogeneous sensor payloads, which is a critical limitation for multimodal perception systems.